seanriceaz/seanriceaz.github.io/_posts/2019-10-31-standing-up-designops-at-keap.markdown

 ## The situation before DesignOps

-At Keap (at the time, we were called Infusionsoft), before we had an official DesignOps role, I was volunteering time to contribute to the design system, which was created and largely led by engineers.
+At Keap (at the time, we were called Keap), before we had an official DesignOps role, I was volunteering time to contribute to the design system, which was created and largely led by engineers.
 Because of this, I was only making piecemeal updates to our shared design libraries as I was putting components into features.
 Adding to the problem, our team was using two tools for vector design: Figma and Sketch.
 And the shared libraries for each were out-of-sync.

 > Our engineers were receiving inconsistent handoffs from different designers.
 We're still repaying the resulting design debt (and tech debt) a year later.